-Under each proposed section, a qualified taxpayer with a rehabilitation plan certified after December 31, 2017, could credit against the income tax or the CIT the amount determined under the bill for the qualified expenditures for the rehabilitation of a historic resource under the rehabilitation plan in the year in which the certification of completed rehabilitation of the historic resource was issued.
+Under each proposed section, a qualified taxpayer with a rehabilitation plan certified after December 31, 2018, could credit against the tax imposed under Part 1 or Part 2, as applicable, the amount determined under the bill for the qualified expenditures for the rehabilitation of a historic resource under the rehabilitation plan in the year in which the certification of completed rehabilitation of the historic resource was issued.
 Only those expenditures that were paid or incurred during the time periods prescribed for the credit under Section 47(A)(2) of the Internal Revenue Code and any related Treasury regulations would be considered qualified expenditures.
 (The credit under Section 47(A)(2) of the Internal Revenue Code is referred to below as the Federal credit.)